-- 7.4.3 Forest operators shall retain structure in the following manner: - a) leave larger patches rather than multiple smaller patches. - b) leave individual stems of residual structure throughout harvested areas, as available. - c) leave as many individual stems of non-merchantable trees, shrubs and snags as operationally and silviculturally feasible. - I. Leaning snags or trees of non-merchantable species that are greater than 6 m in height that create a safety hazard may be felled to create safe working conditions. - II.
-Snags within 40 m of roads, camps, landings, fence lines, power lines and machine maintenance areas may be felled to create safe working conditions - d) With Alberta's approval, unsalvaged burnt areas may be used to meet residual structure objectives (i.e., averages) within a compartment. - 7.4.4 The following are guidelines for the spatial distribution of residual structure: - a) Retain residual structure near woody debris piles (and vice versa). - b) Retain residual structure near the harvest area boundary to create a gradual ecotone between the harvest area and un-harvested forest. - Retain residual structure in patterns and locations that minimize the potential for blowdown. - d) Retain residual structure near ephemeral draws and intermittent streams. - e) Retain residual structure within inoperable areas whenever possible.
+- a) Leave larger patches rather than multiple smaller patches. - b) Leave individual stems of residual structure throughout harvested areas, as available. - c) Leave as many individual stems of non-merchantable trees, shrubs and snags as operationally and silviculturally feasible.

+- I. Leaning snags or trees of non-merchantable species that are greater than 6 m in height that create a safety hazard may be felled to create safe working conditions. - II.
+Snags within 40 m of roads, camps, landings, fence lines, power lines and machine maintenance areas may be felled to create safe working conditions - d) Unsalvaged burnt areas may be used to meet residual structure objectives (i.e., averages) within a compartment.